tpoisot/ms_proba_networks/ms/maintext.md

 ecosystem-level properties such as stability [@mcca14], coexistence [@bast09;
 @haer14], or ecosystem functioning [@theb03; @duff02; @pois13b].
 To a large
-extent, the description of ecological networks resulted in the emergence of questions about how functions emerged from structure, and this stimulated the development of a rich methodological literature, defining a wide array of structural properties.
+extent, the description of ecological networks resulted in the emergence of questions about how functions and properties of communities emerged from their structure, and this stimulated the development of a rich methodological literature, defining a wide array of structural properties.

-Given a network as input, measures of network structure return a *property* based on one or several *units* from this network.
+Given a network (*i.e.* a structure where nodes, most often species, are linked by edges, representing ecological interactions) as input, measures of network structure return a *property* based on one or several *units* from this network.
 Some of the properties are *direct* properties (they only require knowledge of the unit on which they are applied), whereas others are *emergent* (they require knowledge of, and describe, higher-order structures).
 For example, connectance, the realized proportion of potential interactions, is a direct property of a network.
 The degree of a node (how many interactions it is involved in) is a direct property of the node.
 The nestedness of a network (that is, the extent to which specialists and generalists overlap), on the other hand, is an emergent property that is not directly predictable from the degree of all nodes.
-Though the difference may appear to be semantics, establishing a difference between direct and emergent properties is important when interpreting their values; direct properties are conceptually equivalent to means, in that they tend to be the first moment of network units, whereas emergent properties are conceptually equivalent to variances or other higher-order moments.
+Though the difference may appear to be semantics, establishing a difference between direct and emergent properties is important when interpreting their values;
+direct properties are conceptually equivalent to means, in that they tend to be the first moment of network units, whereas emergent properties are conceptually equivalent to variances or other higher-order moments.

 In the recent years, the interpretation of the properties of network structure